vancouvercodingschool/code-102-guide/curriculum/class-02/facilitator/README.md

 Proper configuration now means students get to focus on the content of all future classes, rather than fighting their systems.

 ## Preparation
+1. Ensure that students can access course recordings
+    - Verify a link to these course videos is accessible in the Canvas Syllabus.
+Share via Slack as well.
+    - Confirm that students are able to access recorded lectures on their machines, and have been shown how.
 1. Review the [Reading Assignment](../DISCUSSION.md), and the linked resources
 1. Work through the Computer Setup Guide (linked from the Lab) on your own computer, so you understand the steps, and where people might get hung up.
 1. If you aren't on Windows, install a [Win10 Virtual Machine](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) so you can help people through the Windows installation process.
 This works well enough with free VirtualBox (a VM manager), which can be installed on macOS with `brew cask install virtualbox`.